 For example, if you owned a property outright worth £200,000 and the maximum LTV was 75%, the most you could borrow would be £150,000.

 While this sets an upper limit, how much you can borrow is still based on what you can afford and your credit record.
 You’re likely to get a better deal borrowing a lower LTV.

-Puts your property at risk
+They put your property at risk

-Rates may be variable
+Rates can be variable as well as fixed

 Logbook: These loans are secured against your vehicle and the money you borrow can be used for any purpose.
 You may be able to borrow 50% or more of your vehicle’s value.
 They can usually be taken out for up to five years.
 Logbook loans tend to have relatively high interest rates.

 How much you want to borrow

 How much other credit you have applied for recently